aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/15_misc.md

-MOLCALC HF calculates the Hartree-Fock energy from the basis set information in the reference field using molecular integrals, which are in turn calculated by the libCINT library.
-Using this keyword requires compiling with critic2 with libCINT (see the README).
+MOLCALC HF calculates the Hartree-Fock energy from the basis set information in the reference field using molecular integrals, which are in turn calculated by the libcint library.
+Using this keyword requires compiling with critic2 with libcint (see the README).
 At this moment, this keyword serves mostly for testing, debug, and development purposes, as it is very inefficient.
-The routine called by this keyword shows how to use libCINT inside critic.
+The routine called by this keyword shows how to use libcint inside critic.
 Only molecular wavefunctions can be used with MOLCALC HF and only file formats that provied basis set information (right now, only Gaussian fchk, but molden-style files could be implemented).
 Gaussian wfn/wfx do not